FlowCV-org/FlowCV_Documentation/flowcv/src/building_source/build_from_source.md

 ### Clone the Repo

-The documentation is added as a submodule, it is not required for any of the build steps so if you don't want the documentation source you don't need to clone recursively
+The documentation is added as a submodule, it is not required for any of the build steps so if you don't want the documentation source you don't need to clone recursively.

+**_Make sure you have LFS installed and enabled, some of the various binary files (icons, images, etc.) are stored using LFS._**

 ```commandline
 git clone https://github.com/FlowCV-org/FlowCV.git